Rosario Castellanos: Work and influences

 Throughout her career, Castellanos wrote poetry, essays, one major play, and three novels: the semi-autobiographical Balún-Canán (translated into English as The Nine Guardians), Oficio de tinieblas (translated into English as The Book of Lamentations), and Rito de iniciación.
 Oficio de tinieblas depicts a Tzotzil indigenous uprising in Chiapas, based on one that had occurred in the 19th century.
 Rito de iniciación is a bildungsroman about a young woman who discovers her vocation of a writer.
-Despite being a ladino – of mestizo, not indigenous descent – Castellanos in her works shows considerable concern and understanding for the plight of indigenous peoples.
+Despite being a ladino – not indigenous descent – Castellanos in her works shows considerable concern and understanding for the plight of indigenous peoples.

+A central theme in Castellanos' fiction, poetry and essays is her advocacy of women's rights; she is a pioneering feminist thinker in Mexico.
+Her first important feminist essay was her 1950 Master's thesis titled Sobre cultura feminina (On Feminine Culture) in which she traces the social role of women throughout history.
+In her 1973 collection of essays Mujer que sabe latin (The Woman Who Knows Latin) she explores various aspects of women's place in society and expectations placed on them as well as paths forward, especially in the central essay "La mujer y su imagen" ("Woman and Her Image").
+In her posthumous work of theater El eterno femenino (The Eternal Feminine, 1975) Castellanos explores women's various social roles throughout history by having famous women in Mexican history dialogue among themselves, including, the poet Sor Juana Inés de la Cruz, the heroine of independence Josefa Ortíz de Domínguez and the Austrian Empress Charlotte, wife of Emperor Ferdinand Maximilian (during the French occupation from 1864 to 1867).